cavani12345/Awesomity-backend-challenge/README.md

 ## Articles features

- once user is authentication that person will be allowed to perform the following, unless system will not grant permission to access api. the following action will be performed on article.
+ once user is authenticated that person will be allowed to request for article api endpoints, unless system will not grant permission to access api. the following action will be performed on article.
+Make sure you are authenticated before requesting for articles api endpoints.

 - read all articles.
 - create new article.